 AHHH.
 THAT’S THE STUFF.The tinge of brown discoloration and what appears to be an expiration date definitely make me want to just unwrap that and rub it all over my body.
 Just don’t mix it up with actual popsicles.
 PLEASE, JUST DON’T MIX IT UP WITH ACTUAL POPSICLES.

 There was one more estate sale I hit today, but I think I have to save it for a later article—not because I’m stockpiling posts for a post-apocalyptic future (although that is true), but because…well, I think it deserves its own write-up.
-Just check out the inside:
+Stay tuned.

 Total spent: $0.00